 At a glance

-- In 2012, 2.2 million people worked in environmental protection, which is 5 % of the total employment.
+- In 2017, around 2.8 million people worked in environmental protection.
+That was 6.4 % of all employees.

 - Of this, over half are environment-related services.

 Employment in environmental protection is an important indicator for the relevance of environmental protection for the economy.
-The main objective of environmental protection is not the creation of jobs.
+The creation of jobs isn’t the main objective of environmental protection.
 Still, environmental policy should be designed as much as possible in a way that also allows for positive effects on the economy and job creation.

-The indicator shows how many people in Germany work for environmental protection, either by doing environmental protection activities as part of their job description or because they work in upstream production areas.
-In addition to absolute numbers of people employed, the indicator also gives the proportion of people employed in environmental protection compared to overall employment figures.
-The figure gives an indication whether the overall significance of environmental protection for the labour market is increasing or declining.
+The indicator shows how many people in Germany work in environmental protection: either by performing environmental protection tasks as part of their work or because their workplace is in upstream production areas, for example in the production of steel needed for wind turbines.
+In addition to the development of the absolute number of employees, the share of environmental protection employees in total employment is also important.
+This shows whether the importance of environmental protection for the labour market as a whole is increasing or decreasing.

 Assessing the development

 The number of employees working in the field of environmental protection cannot just be read from a statistics table, due to the huge amount of occupational fields, activities and sectors involved.
 The German Environment Agency commissions research projects on a regular basis to estimate employment in environmental protection, using an internationally recognised method.
-An extensive documentation of the method and its results can be found at Edler and Blazejczak (2016, in German only).
+An extensive documentation of the method and its results can be found at Edler and Blazejczak 2016 (in German only).
+The detailed documentation of the latest estimates has been published in the newest edition of the series Environment, Innovation, Employment 'Beschäftigung im Umweltschutz 2017 - Aktualisierte Ausgabe 2020' (UBA 2020, in German only).

 More detailed information: 'Beschäftigung und Umweltschutz' (in German only).